Skip to content

 Consider your landlord carries out a backdated rent review, and the rent increases as a result.
 In this case, the provisions in the rent review clause may allow your landlord to recover any ‘balancing sum’ from you.

-A balancing sum is a difference between what rent you have paid your landlord since the date the rent review should have taken place and the total rent which would have been due since then to the current date (according to the new level of rent).
+A balancing sum is the difference between the rent you have paid your landlord since the date the rent review should have taken place and the total rent that would have been due from then to the current date (according to the new rent level).

 Your landlord can ask you to pay the balancing sum in one instalment.